 - Potential litigation costs if disputes arise

-The number one determination is whether or not you own real estate.
-If you don’t own real estate, you need:
+If you don’t own real estate, you would need:

 - Power of Attorney for Health Care